uio-bmi/immuneML/docs/source/tutorials/motif_recovery.rst

 If the classifier succeeded in learning the signal, the coefficient value or feature importance is highest for those motifs with a high overlap score.

+For running this type of analysis, see :ref:`How to train and assess a receptor or repertoire-level ML classifier` for details on :ref:`TrainMLModel` instruction where the :ref:`MotifSeedRecovery` report should be provided directly under reports keyword in the instruction.

 An example of what the output of the :ref:`MotifSeedRecovery` report looks like for a successful classifier is given here:

 .. image:: ../_static/images/reports/motif_seed_recovery.png